Raspberry Bread & Butter Pudding with White Chocolate

 Can you make bread and butter pudding in advance?

-If you need to put it in the fridge get it out of the fridge 1 hour before you need it so it warms up to room temperature.
+If you need to put it in the fridge, make sure to take it out of the fridge 1 hour before you need it so it warms up to room temperature.
 Bake as normal from there.

 Raspberry Bread and Butter Pudding